Chopper (film): Plot

-Mark goes to Neville’s house and learns that Neville supplies most of the cocaine to the western suburbs of Melbourne and is very wealthy.
+Mark goes to Neville's house and learns that Neville supplies most of the cocaine to the western suburbs of Melbourne and is very wealthy.
 When Neville refuses to give Mark money, Mark shoots him in the abdomen.

-Mark goes to Jimmy Loughnan’s apartment that he shares with his pregnant fiancée, Mandy, and their young daughter.
-Mark reveals that he’s working for the police, stating that he has a green light to shoot criminals and that he shot Neville.
-Mark tells Jimmy that he heard about the contracts out on his life and that Jimmy was meant to do them, and then holds a gun to Jimmy’s head.
-Eventually Mark apologizes and gives money to Jimmy.
+Mark goes to Jimmy Loughnan's apartment that he shares with his pregnant fiancée, Mandy, and their young daughter.
+Mark reveals that he's working for the police, stating that he has a green light to shoot criminals and that he shot Neville.
+Mark tells Jimmy that he heard about the contracts out on his life and that Jimmy was meant to do them, and then holds a gun to Jimmy's head.
+Eventually, Mark apologises and gives money to Jimmy.

-In a parking lot at the Bojangles, Sammy the Turk, another affiliate, states that he wants to show Mark something.
-Mark produces a Sawed-off 410 Shotgun and after a brief argument, Mark shoots him in the eye.
+In a car park at the Bojangles, Sammy the Turk, another affiliate, states that he wants to show Mark something.
+Mark produces a sawed-off .410 shotgun and after a brief argument, Mark shoots him in the eye.
 Mandy witnesses the murder from behind a parked car and tells Jimmy.

 Mandy turns crown witness against Mark for the murder of Sammy the Turk.
-It’s revealed that Sammy took Mark out to the car park for Jimmy to cash in on the contract against Mark, but unknowingly took him to the wrong car park.
+It's revealed that Sammy took Mark out to the car park for Jimmy to cash in on the contract against Mark, but unknowingly took him to the wrong car park.
 Mark beats the murder charge but is convicted of malicious wounding of Neville Bartos, and is sentenced to 5 years.

 Cast

 Production

 Read himself suggested that Bana play him, after seeing the actor in the sketch comedy series Full Frontal.
 Bana spent two days living with Read to help him practice for the role, and many of Read's friends, enemies, and old associates were interviewed.
-Several of Bana's meetings with Read can be viewed in the DVD Special Features.
+Several of Bana's meetings with Read can be viewed in the DVD special features.

-The biggest production difficulty was being allowed to use the Pentridge Prison in Coburg, Victoria for the shooting.
+The biggest production difficulty was being allowed to use the Pentridge Prison in Coburg, Victoria, for the shooting.
 The prison was being closed down and while the negotiations were underway, the funding for production was delayed.
-This put off the starting of the shoot.
+This put off the start of the shoot.
 Some extras were hired from former inmates and tattoo parlours.

 To show the sterility of the prison and to contrast it with the world that Chopper encounters after leaving prison 16 years later, the production was split into two.
 The first part, filmed at the H Division of Pentridge Prison, one of the actual prisons that Chopper frequented, was as plain and sterile as could be and all the scenes in the second part, taking place in 1986, were overly coloured to achieve a paranoid and agoraphobic atmosphere called "visual overload" by the director Andrew Dominik.
-This was attained by lighting, choice of film stock used and colours chosen for set decoration.
+This was attained by lighting, choice of film stock used, and colours chosen for set decoration.
 Part one of the production ran from 3 May until 26 May with part two continuing from 28 June until 21 July 2000.
-The month long break enabled Bana to put on the extra weight necessary to play the older Read.
+The month-long break enabled Bana to put on the extra weight necessary to play the older Read.